xRedik/canopus-cansat/onboard/CanopusAltitude/README.md

 # Notes

-The Sea-Level Pressure should change according to the oldugumuz yer
+The Sea-Level Pressure should be changed according to the oldugumuz yer